AniketKumar2500/CsqV2/README.md

 * Support OPPs
 * Support dynamic typing by using var and def keyword for functions
 * Allows to use C++ in Csq code
+# Building
+* Install all files via git
+* then compile all cpp files
+* at last go to Modules/fmt/ compile all headerfiles via g++
 # Examples

 ## Hello World Program